Andy-Robertson/100-days-of-code/log.md

 ### Day 48: July 11, 2020

-**Today's Progress**: Worded on the second JavaScript project at freeCodeCamp, finished the roman numeral converter and the caesars cipher projects.
+**Today's Progress**: Finished the second and third JavaScript projects at freeCodeCamp, the roman numeral converter and the caesars cipher projects.

 **Thoughts:** I'll continue to worked on the freeCodeCamp Javascript projects tomorrow, telephone number validator.